Title Length SEO: Ideal Title Tag Character Limit and Examples

 Key Takeaways

-- Ideal Length: 50–60 characters (or ~580–600 pixels) ensures your title displays fully in search results.
+- Ideal Length: 50-60 characters (or about 580-600 pixels) helps your title display cleanly in search results.

 - No Hard Limit: Google uses pixel width, not character count, but 50-60 characters is the safe zone.